SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 You can filter by type of trigger or type of actions.

 !!!
 Warning
-    Each notification is visible only for the one that configured it AND on the community it was created.
+    Each notification is exclusively visible to the user who configured it AND within the community where it was created.

 ## Create a new notification